cloudevents/spec/cloudevents/verifiability-spec.md

 *Option 2*: useful for verifiability implementations that are directly supported by the CE SDK.
 The CE SDK has to be provided with the secrets (e.g. private key for producer and public key for consumers) and will create the verification material on the producer side and also perform the verification on the consumer side.
 This is the appropriate choice for any type of tool that is used by other entities, for example open source.

+**Note:** If an intermediary party modifies an event, they are considered the producer of a new event.
+They MUST create an updated verification material and the consumer(s) MUST recognize them as a trustworthy producer.

+### Proposal

 In order to make this possible, we propose two new [OPTIONAL context attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#optional-attributes) for the CloudEvents core specification:

 * `verificationmaterial`